Ngorongoro in Tanzania

 2. Ngorongoro Conservation Area

-It’s named after the mighty Ngorongoro Crater, an ancient volcanic crater spanning 260 square kilometres, surrounded by a 600 metre high crater wall.
-It’s the world’s largest intact and unfilled caldera, which alone is home to over 25,000 large game animals.
+It’s named after the mighty Ngorongoro Crater, an ancient volcanic crater spanning about 100 square miles (260 km²) and surrounded by a crater wall about 1,970 feet (600 m) high.
+It’s the world’s largest intact and unfilled caldera, home to over 25,000 large game animals.

 Top highlights

-• One of the Seven Natural Wonders of Africa and a UNESCO World Heritage Site.
+• Seven Natural Wonders of Africa; UNESCO World Heritage Site

 Quick facts